DanteAlighierin/foot/INSTALL.md

 running the real foot binary.
 The latter has slightly better results (i.e. results in a faster binary), but must be run in a Wayland session.

+A full PGO build also tends to be smaller than a partial build.

 ##### Partial PGO